0xffabc/MsgpackP/README.md

 # msgpackp

-Fast msgpack implementation written in javascript and made specifically for moomoo
+Fast msgpack implementation written in javascript and made specifically for moomoo.

-Prone to most common packets used for lagging or crashing servers that use msgpack-lite
+Prone to most common packets used for lagging or crashing servers that use msgpack-lite.

 # Documentation